natcap/invest.users-guide/source/ndr.rst

 * **[Workspace]** folder:

-   * **watershed_results_ndr.gpkg**: Vector with aggregated nutrient model results per watershed, with "x" in the field names below being n for nitrogen, and p for phosphorus.
+   * **watershed_results_ndr.gpkg**: Vector with aggregated nutrient model results per watershed.
 The .dbf table contains the following information for each watershed:

       * *p_surface_load*: Total phosphorus loads (sources) in the watershed, i.e. the sum of the nutrient contribution from all surface LULC without filtering by the landscape. [units kg/year]
       * *n_surface_load*: Total nitrogen loads (sources) in the watershed, i.e. the sum of the nutrient contribution from all surface LULC without filtering by the landscape. [units kg/year]